Clarensia/Human-Readable-OpenAPI-Client-Generator/README.md

 It will use Async features and be documented using sphinx for Python.
 This way a Documentation can easily be generated from the SDK created.

+## The `inputs` folder

+The `inputs` folder contains:
+- `blockchainapis.json`: You json input file from OpenAPI
+- `config.yml`: Some additional config
+- `additional`: A folder containing some additional code that is appenned to the result.

 ## TODO

 - [x] Make the destination an already ready module